ebzzry/ebzzry.github.io/src/en/lambda-calculus.md

 that I won’t really understand something, unless I can explain it.
 This post takes a very laid-back approach to do that, and avoids very technical topics, unless warranted.

+In this article, the `≡` symbol represents equivalence, while the `=` symbol represents reduction.

 ### <a name="what">What is it?</a>